Choufourax/upgrade-kohana-3_2-to-3_3/README.md

 4/ Edit the settings at the begining of the script

 5/ Run this file
-   - if you use a Mac : the better way will be use BBedit and chose in the '#!' menu "Run in Terminal"
+   - if you use a Mac : the best way will be to open the php file with BBedit and chose in the '#!' menu "Run in Terminal"
    - you can also open a Terminal, go to the script folder and type ./upgrade-kohana.php
    - you can also just run the script from your local webserver http://localhost/website/upgrade-kohana.php but it's not recommended as you may have some permissions problem to modify the PHP files